Addressing Finite-Horizon MDPs via Low-Rank Tensor Value Approximation: Stochastic policy iteration

 \begin{theorem} It holds that $L_{\mu^\pi}(\ccalQ) = L_{\xi^\pi}(\ccalQ)$.
 As a result, \eqref{eq::stochastic_problem_trajectories} and \eqref{eq::stochastic_problem_samples} are equivalent and their solutions $\ccalQ^\star_\mu$ and $\ccalQ^\star_\xi$ are equivalent as well. \end{theorem}

-Theorem~\ref{thm::traj_samp_equ} establishes the equivalence between \eqref{eq::stochastic_problem_trajectories} and \eqref{eq::stochastic_problem_samples}.
-The proof of Theorem~\ref{thm::traj_samp_equ} reveals that sampling a state $s_h$ from $P^\pi_h$ is equivalent to following a trajectory $\tau$ until the time-step $h$, since $P^\pi_h$ averages all trajectories up to time step $h$.
-This implies that we can sample trajectories and perform updates after observing each transition, while still addressing \eqref{eq::stochastic_problem_trajectories}.
-Thus, in the next section, we focus on solving \eqref{eq::stochastic_problem_samples}.
+{ Theorem~\ref{thm::traj_samp_equ} establishes the equivalence between \eqref{eq::stochastic_problem_trajectories} and \eqref{eq::stochastic_problem_samples}.
+The proof shows that the state distribution $P^\pi_h$ corresponds to the marginal distribution induced by policy $\pi$ at time-step $h$, obtained by averaging over all trajectories up to that time.
+Consequently, sampling a state $s_h$ from $P^\pi_h$ is equivalent to executing policy $\pi$ and following a trajectory $\tau$ until step $h$.
+This observation implies that trajectories generated by interacting with the environment naturally produce samples from the transition distribution, allowing updates to be performed after each observed transition while still optimizing the original trajectory-based objective in \eqref{eq::stochastic_problem_trajectories}. }